GoogleCloudPlatform/professional-services/README.md

 The tools folder contains ready-made utilities which can simpilfy Google Cloud Platform usage.

 * [Agile Machine Learning API](tools/agile-machine-learning-api) - A web application which provides the ability to train and deploy ML models on Google Cloud Machine Learning Engine, and visualize the predicted results using LIME through simple post request.
 * [Apache Beam Client Throttling](tools/apachebeam-throttling) - A library that can be used to limit the number of requests from an Apache Beam pipeline to an external service.
-It buffers requests to not overload the external service and activates cleint-side throttling when the service starts rejecting requests due to out of quota errors.
+It buffers requests to not overload the external service and activates client-side throttling when the service starts rejecting requests due to out of quota errors.
 * [AssetInventory](tools/asset-inventory) - Import Cloud Asset Inventory resourcs into BigQuery.
 * [BigQuery Discount Per-Project Attribution](tools/kunskap) - A tool that automates the generation of a BigQuery table that uses existing exported billing data, by attributing both CUD and SUD charges on a per-project basis.
 * [BigQuery Query Plan Exporter](tools/bigquery-query-plan-exporter) - Command line utility for exporting BigQuery query plans in a given date range.